smastrom/notivue/README.md

 ## Custom Components

-Custom components can be rendered in place of the default ones.
-Vuenotify exposes a simple API built on top of render functions.
+While Vuenotify will still take care of rendering the ARIA region and the root component which handle transitions/positioning; it exposes a simple API to render your own components in place of the default ones.

 ```vue
 <!-- CustomNotification.vue -->